 Note that with frozen crumbles, you’d need to thaw before reheating, and this is done either by letting it thaw in the fridge overnight or on a table for 3-4 hours before use.

 Reheating is so straightforward.
-All you need to do is pop single servings into the microwave for a bit until it’s all warmed, or place leftovers in the oven at 180°C for 15 minutes.
+All you need to do is pop single servings into the oven at 180°C for 15 minutes.
+I don’t use microwave but you could also just pop it in a microwave for a bit until it’s all warmed.
 It tastes just as fresh, and dry crusts can be remedied by drizzling melted butter over it, before reheating.

 Here are a few more tips for making the perfect fruit crumble: